 The good news is that there are steps you can take to 'minimize the damage' (and embarrassing snotty snorts) as you're reciting your heartfelt vows in front of your nearest and dearest.

 But first, a disclaimer: I've heard of several approaches that, in my humble opinion, are pretty extreme.
 If you honestly believe that being sedated with medication or pinching yourself mercilessly is the way to go, then the following will not be of interest to you.

-But, if you are just a little anxious and would prefer not to drown in your own tears on your big day, then please read on!
+But, if you are just a little anxious and would prefer not to drown in your own tears of joy on your big day, then please read on!